zyuzon24/fetch-sre/README.md

 - **Problem**: The original starter code rounded availability percentages to the nearest integer, using round().
 This causes a loss of precision.
 This is significant because for example if you have 1 million requests, a 99.99% success rate (100 failed requests) and a 99.95% success rate (500 failed requests) have a significant difference, and rounding these numbers loses that precision.

 - **Fix:** Updated the code to preserve decimal precision by formatting availability with two decimal places using `availability = (up / total) * 100` and displaying it with `f"{availability:.2f}%"`.
 This ensures accurate visibility of changes in success rates over time.

+### 10. Logging System Improved for Terminal and File Output (with Colorization)

+- **Problem:** The original  code used only `print()` statements.
+In early improvements, a logging system was added, but both the terminal and file output shared the same verbose, timestamped format.
+This made terminal output cluttered and harder to quickly scan, especially during live monitoring.

+- **Fix:** Introduced separate log formatters:

+    - The `FileHandler` writes detailed, timestamped, severity-tagged logs into `availability.log`.

+    - The `StreamHandler` (console output)  shows only the clean core message, without timestamps or severity.

+    Additionally, colorized output was added using colorama:

+    - Successful `[OK]`checks are shown in green.

+    - Failed `[FAIL]` checks are shown in red.

+    - Availability reports and general information use the normal color.

+    This split ensures professional-grade persistent logs while making the terminal output fast and easy to scan at a glance.